Equality Act 2010

 The new public sector equality duty in the Equality Act 2010 came into force in April 2011.
 The duty places an obligation on public authorities (including NHS boards) to take action to:

-Read Essential guide to the public sector equality duty by the Equality Human Rights Commission Scotland.
+Read Essential guide to the public sector equality duty (external link) by the Equality Human Rights Commission Scotland.
 This guide provides an overview of the requirements of the public sector equality duty.

-Scottish Government issued a letter confirming commitment to implementing thr legislation.
-The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012, came into force on Sunday 27 May 2012 and place specific equality duties on named public authorities in Scotland.
+Scottish Government issued a letter confirming commitment to implementing the legislation (external link).
+The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 (external link), came into force on Sunday 27 May 2012 and place specific equality duties on named public authorities in Scotland.
 These specific duties are designed to help public authorities develop better policies and practices, improve transparency and accountability, and deliver better outcomes for everyone in Scotland.
 The duties also look to eliminate unlawful discrimination, harassment and victimisation and advance equality of opportunity between different groups.

 The specific duties include: